henriksundeodegard/context-adaptive-architecture/README.md

 > **Context-adaptive / vibe architecting**: a form of _context-adaptive systems architecture_ that centers human growth, emotional resonance, and intentional evolution from the ground up.
 >
 > The term 'vibe' is used deliberately to center the often-overlooked affective and felt sense of a system's interaction, moving beyond purely functional metrics.
 It refers to a composite of ambient signals (context, emotion, time, input patterns) that shape user experience but often go unmodeled in traditional systems.
+>
+> While initially rooted in personal automation and ambient computing, vibe architecting is a domain-agnostic approach: any intelligent system that touches human behavior, emotion, or context can adopt this architecture to evolve meaningfully with its users.

 This article gives practitioners a vocabulary, a set of principles, and a concrete first‑step roadmap.